 Health in the Blue Mountains

-The Blue Mountains Local Government Area (LGA) comprises 27 towns & villages spread along 100km of mountainous terrain.
+The Blue Mountains Local Government Area (LGA) comprises 27 towns and villages spread along 100km of mountainous terrain.

 The Blue Mountains covers an area of 1,431km2 with 70% comprising World Heritage National Park, of which only 11% is available for settlement.